zeekus/textfiles/pschism_build_document_with_spack.md

 ```

 ### Step 16: Pschism: Prep and build create a bash script to do the compiling for you.

+This step can be done differently.
 ---

-- [ ] check all these paths before attempting to run.
+- [ ] check all these paths before attempting to run your pschism compile.
-- [ ] type 'modules av' to get your modules.
+  1. - [ ] type 'modules av' to get your modules.

-- [ ] This file should hold your modules to load.
+  2. - [ ] create a file to load your modules with 'source' in your batch script.
+See example provided.
 ```bash
 vim /modeling/pschism/Test_ICM_ChesBay/load_modules_aws_intel.sh
 ```

-- update the modules so they match your system.
+- [ ] update the modules so they match your system.
+The format should match the following bash script.
-- type 'modules av' to get your modules.

 ```bash
 #!/usr/bin/bash